-either for self-criticism or for cool judgement" [Roth, 1963, p.
-307].
-At the same time, such psychological observations must not obscure the fact that Severi wielded real academic power in the fascist Italy of the thirties, after having turned his back on his former socialist convictions and anti-fascist declarations when the possibility arose to take Enriques's seat at the Academy in Rome.
-For example, beginning in 1929 and in concert with the regime's philosopher Giovanni Gentile, Severi was actively preparing the transformation (which became effective in August of 1931) of the traditional professors' oath of allegiance into an oath to the fascist regime.
+At the same time, such psychological observations must not obscure the fact that Severi wielded real academic power in the fascist Italy of the thirties, after having turned his back on his former socialist convictions and anti-fascist declarations when the possibility arose to take Enriques's seat at the Rome Academy.
+For example, from 1929, in concert with the regime's philosopher Giovanni Gentile, he was actively preparing the transformation (which became effective in August 1931) of the traditional professors' oath of allegiance into an oath to the fascist regime.

-The papers of van der Waerden that appeared before 1934 contain only very occasional references to Italian literature, and only one to Severi [van der Waerden, 1931, p.
-475 (note 6)].
-Severi's irritated reaction to this-and more generally to the content of van der Waerden's series of papers on algebraic geometry-shows clearly through the sometimes barely polite formulations in his German paper [Severi, 1933].
-As Hellmuth Kneser nicely put it in his Jahrbuch review of this article, "[g]eneral and personal remarks scattered throughout the article impart even to the non-initiated reader a lively impression of the peculiarity and the achievements of the author and the Italian school."
-Severi's overall vision of algebraic geometry and its relationship to neighboring disciplines is made clear straight away in the introductory remarks:
+The papers of van der Waerden that appeared before 1934 contain only very occasional references to Italian literature, and only one to Severi [Van der Waerden 1931, p.
+475, footnote 6].
+Severi's irritated reaction to this and more generally to the content of Van der Waerden's series of papers on Algebraic Geometry shows clearly through the sometimes barely polite formulations in his German paper [Severi 1933].
+As Hellmuth Kneser put it nicely in his Jahrbuch review of this article: